 Have You Ever Experienced Land Sickness?

 I tend to have the feeling for several days after a flight which is more of a nuisance than anything – especially in the shower.
 I’m curious to hear what your experience with land sickness has been.
-You can let me know using the poll below or leaving a comment (perhaps winning a prize in the process).
+You can by leaving a comment below (perhaps winning a prize in the process).

 In short, the sensation is normal if it only lasts for a few hours or days and is caused by your body’s balance system getting used to constant motion only for it to stop suddenly.
 Don’t stress in the air or at sea and you should be feeling better in no time.